Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 Goals and Outcomes

-The following are the optimal goals and outcomes for a patient diagnosed with PTSD:
+The overall goal for patients with PTSD is to regain a sense of control over life.
+Following are examples of specific goals and outcomes for a patient diagnosed with PTSD:

-- Patient will receive treatment for comorbid conditions, such as alcohol/drug addiction, depression, anxiety disorders, and panic attacks.
+- Receive treatment for comorbid conditions, such as alcohol/drug misuse, depression, anxiety disorders, and panic attacks

-- Patient will demonstrate effective anxiety-reducing techniques, either cognitive or behavioral.
+- Demonstrate effective anxiety-reducing techniques, either cognitive or behavioral

 In planning for Alex’s treatment, the most urgent problem is his risk for suicide, followed by a disturbed sleep pattern that impairs thinking.
-His dysfunctional grieving and ineffective coping should be addressed as he works through and resolves the distressing feelings and memories of the combat death of his friend.
+His dysfunctional grieving and ineffective coping should be addressed as he works through and resolves the distressing feelings and memories of the explosion, fire, and death of his friend.

 The goals and outcomes for each of Alex’s nursing diagnoses are as follows: